bhenry30/spray-can/README.md

 ## Installation

-If you want to run this app on your local machine you can clone or download the zip file from github.
+If you want to run this app on your local machine, you can clone or download the zip file from github.
 Install Node and MySQL if you do not already have them.
-In the root directory, create a .env file with your mySQL credentials.
+In the root directory, create an .env file with your MySQL credentials.
 Then in your terminal type 'npm install' and press enter.
 You are now all set to use the app!

 ## Usage

 ![ScreenShot](/assets/images/Homepage_screenshot.png "screenshot")

 To get the best experience, go to the deployed site linked above.
-Make an account and create you first post.
+Create an account and make your first post.
 Spend a few minutes browsing around our map feature.
-Don't forget to collaborate!

 ## License